RoyalSloth/SlothTracker/README.md

-# SlothTracker
+# SlothTracker's Issues Tracker

+This is SlothTracker's official issue tracker.

-Cross platform time tracking application
+SlothTracker is a cross platform time tracking application.
+See [https://www.royalsloth.eu](https://www.royalsloth.eu) for screenshots and product info.